Javokhir-tech/springCourse/README.md

 springRest - rest controller for making crud operations (server side)

-spring restClient - to communicate with server (client side, 1st server side should be deployed!)
+springRestClient - to communicate with server (client side, 1st server side should be deployed!)